top of page

 About Me

-In my writing, I don’t try to offer an answer, because some questions are better than answers.
-Or as Madeleine L’Engle put it “An infinite question is often destroyed by finite answers.”
+I don’t aim to offer answers in my writing because as Madeleine L’Engle put it “An infinite question is often destroyed by finite answers.”

 Plays